mca-gif/vagrant-lamp/README.md

 Password: root
 Password can be modified through `MYSQL_PW` variable defined in top of provision.sh.

+#### PHPMyAdmin
+By default PHPMyAdmin is not part of provisioning.
+If you want it, uncomment the line containing `phpmyadmin_go` in the main function (top of provision.sh).
+The username is root and the default password id root.
+Password can be modified through `PHPMYADMIN_PW` variable defined in top of provision.sh.

 Technical Details
 -----------------
 * Ubuntu 14.04 64-bit